-I’ve cooked up some broccoli, kale sweetcorn and onions to go with and smothered in the free from Tesco gravy cause there’s something about that stuff that I just can’t get enough of.
+I’ve cooked up some broccoli, kale, sweetcorn and onions to go with and smothered in the free from Tesco gravy cause there’s something about that stuff that I cannot get enough of.

 CAULIFLOWER CHICKPEA CURRY

-Note: I have never cooked a curry in my life so this was a complete test on my part.
+Note: I have never cooked a curry in my life so this was a complete test.
 I found a vague recipe online and Laurafied it.